NFDI4Microbiota/MetadataStandards/README.md

 > #### MS2.1.1 Definition of data standards for the different types of raw data established
 > #### MS2.1.2 Definition of data standards for the technical metadata established

-### To address metadata quality standards in microbial science, two metadata categories are being considered:
+## To address metadata quality standards in microbial science, two metadata categories are being considered:
 - Technical
-- Biological/Environmental (Bio/Env)
+- Biological/Environmental

-#### The overview in figure 1 outlines the aspects of both technical and biological/environmental that were taken into account when determining metadata parameters.
+#### Figure 1 outlines the aspects of both technical and biological/environmental (Bio/Env) that were taken into account when determining metadata parameters that would be applicable across various datasets and microbiomes.
 ![Overview](https://github.com/mdsufz/NFDI4Microbiota-Metadata/blob/main/images/Overview31May2022.JPG)
 #### Figure 1.
 Flow chart of Technical and Biological/Environmental metadata standard development.
 Technical parameter categories were structured based on data types, and bio/env parameter categories were based on biome type.
 More specific considerations were taken into account for file type, host, etc.